-We’ve decided to conduct an internal survey after two months of remote work and see what 100+ of our employees had to say.
+We’ve decided to conduct an internal survey after several months of remote work to see what our 100+ employees had to say about working from home.

 If you’re interested in first-hand findings, insights and tips from some of our more experienced remote workers, you are kindly invited to read on.

-This result was expected, as the sudden change didn’t allow us to provide most of our employees with powerful laptops, VPN connections and other tools needed for efficient remote work.
+This result was as expected, as the sudden change didn’t allow us to provide most of our employees with powerful laptops, VPN connections, and other tools needed for efficient remote work.
 To be efficient at remote work, the technology you’re using must work and the right processes must be in place.

-As there will be more and more remote work, we’ve decided to create a set of rules and guidelines for it, where we’ll clearly state the processes our company uses and our expectations when it comes to working from home.
+As there will be more and more remote work, we’ve decided to create a set of rules and guidelines, where we’ll clearly state the processes our company uses and our expectations when it comes to working from home.
 This proved very beneficial during the transition and it’s also useful for new employees.

-One of the bigger challenges our employees faced was separating work and private life.
-66% of respondents said they would like to set clearer boundaries between private and business life.
+One of the bigger challenges our employees faced was separating their work and private life.
+66% of respondents said they would like to set clearer boundaries between their private and business life.